peterhubina/job-listings/README.md

-# Frontend Mentor - Job listings with filtering solution
+# Job listings with filtering

 Development of this project is still in process.